MartinGeisse/grumpyrest/doc/roadmap.md

   Wrapping has the advantage that you can change the handler interface and easily pass additional information to the wrapped handler.
 Features which are _not_ easily possible by wrapping the handler include:
   * adding information that can be used for route matching.
 Alternatives are custom matching code in the routes, or setting a central matching strategy.
-"Adding information" is currently not possible -- we would have to define how that information gets stored first.
+"Adding information" is currently not possible to add -- we would have to define how that information gets stored first.
-  * changing the path before route matching ("internal redirects")
+  * changing the path before route matching ("internal redirects"), though this can currently be solved on the servlet level
   * you can forget to wrap a handler, though this is only the case if the wrapped handler uses the exact same `SimpleHandler` or `ComplexHandler` interface.
-* custom enum matchers, to allow case-insensitive matching / lowercase matching / make an enum constant like `FOO_BAR` publicly look like `foo-bar`
 * add a JSON converter that allows arbitrary extra fields in a record and collects them into a `Map` which is a field in that record.